SETD2-Related Syndrome

 Symptoms

-Because the SETD2 gene is important in the development and function of brain cells, many people who have SETD2-related syndrome have:
+Because the SETD2 gene is important for brain activity, many people who have SETD2-related syndrome have:

 - Intellectual disability